Equus Participates in The Forum 2020 Powered Virtually by NAWB

 - Debra Giordano Interviews Jill Watson and Ann Harrison from Workforce Alliance

-- Rudy Racine Interviews EWS Director of Government Relations and Workforce Policy Bob Knight
+- Rudy Racine Interviews Equus Director of Government Relations and Workforce Policy Bob Knight

-- Debra Giordano Interviews Director of Northwest Pennsylvania Job Connect Janet Anderson and EWS Regional Director Bridget Wolf
+- Debra Giordano Interviews Director of Northwest Pennsylvania Job Connect Janet Anderson and Equus Regional Director Bridget Wolf

 - Rudy Racine Interviews Riverside County Workforce Development Board Executive Director Carrie Harmon